 Here’s a quick look at the map of Bondi to Coogee walk, along with its elevation profile.
-The map is in two parts because we broke for lunch at Bronte Beach.
+The map is in two parts because we took a break at Bronte Beach for lunch.

 As you can see, the walk from Bondi to Bronte is quite easy, whereas the section between Bronte and Coogee is a bit more challenging.